 Climbing in Sardinia

 Climbing in Sardinia is simply fantastic and Sardinia’s sunny limestone cliffs are world-famous.
 Sardinia is bigger than Wales and has higher mountains, and you can choose from 4000 sport climbing routes in five main climbing areas: Sassari, Dorgali/Nuoro/Cala Gonone, SW-Iglesiente, Isili and “our” Ogliastra.
 With such a wide choice it’s often not easy to find the best crags and routes for your climbing holiday.
-Our aim in The Lemon House is to help our climbing guests enjoy their holiday on Sardina to the full.
+Our aim in The Lemon House is to help our climbing guests enjoy their holiday on Sardina to the full, giving the right tip, and even bolting the perfect pitch!

 Three things in particular distinguish Ogliastra: